-At the same time, the rental returns also lower the absolute entry price of his property, giving him an extra safety net.
+At the same time, the rental return also lowers the absolute entry price of his property, giving him an extra safety net.

-Some projects have fewer discounts due to this scheme, and it would be wise to make a comparison between the normal payment scheme and the DPS.
+Most projects have lesser discounts due to this scheme, and it would be wise to make a comparison between the normal payment scheme and the DPS.

-If the discount range is significant and the financial aspects make sense, it could be a wise choice to go with the norm instead.
+If the discount range is significant and the financial aspects make sense, it could be a wise choice to go with the normal payment scheme instead.

-Need an opinion on your property investment plans?
-Or help getting your property sold or rented?
+Need an opinion on your property investment plans, the best buys available today or help marketing your properties?